Soyuz 1: Mission details

-Posthumously, Komarov was named a Hero of the Soviet Union for the second time, and awarded the Order of Lenin.
+Posthumously, Komarov was named a Hero of the Soviet Union for the second time and awarded the Order of Lenin.
 He was given a state funeral, and his ashes were interred in the Kremlin Wall Necropolis at Red Square, Moscow.

-Eight years after Komarov's death, a story began circulating that Komarov cursed the engineers and flight staff, and spoke to his wife as he descended, and these transmissions were received by an NSA listening station near Istanbul.
+Eight years after Komarov's death, a story began circulating that Komarov cursed the engineers and flight staff and spoke to his wife as he descended and that these transmissions were received by an NSA listening station near Istanbul.
 Historians such as Asif Azam Siddiqi regard this to be untrue.
 Komarov's final recorded words appear to have been a conversation with a tracking station located near Simferopol on the topic of the separation of the Soyuz modules just before reentry, with the final message received being "Спасибо, передайте всем Произошло" ("Thank you, tell everyone it happened") [Garbled].

 Legacy

 The Soyuz 1 tragedy delayed the launch of Soyuz 2 and Soyuz 3 until 25 October 1968.
 This 18-month gap, with the addition of the explosion of an uncrewed N-1 rocket on 3 July 1969, scuttled Soviet plans of landing a cosmonaut on the Moon.
 The original mission of Soyuz 1 and Soyuz 2 was ultimately achieved by Soyuz 4 and Soyuz 5.

 A much improved Soyuz programme emerged from this eighteen-month delay, mirroring the improvements made in the Apollo program after the Apollo 1 tragedy.
 Although it failed to reach the Moon, the Soyuz went on to be repurposed from the centrepiece of the Zond lunar program to the people-carrier of the Salyut space station program, the Mir space station, and the International Space Station.
 Although it suffered another tragedy with the Soyuz 11 accident in 1971, and went through several incidents with non-fatal launch aborts and landing mishaps, it has become one of the longest-lived and most dependable crewed spacecraft yet designed.

 Komarov is commemorated in two memorials left on the lunar surface: one left at Tranquility Base by Apollo 11, and the Fallen Astronaut statue and plaque left by Apollo 15.